What Hannah Gadsby’s Nanette Means to Comedians

 In an attempt to understand the lasting influence of Nanette, we asked stand-ups Sara Schaefer (Nikki & Sara Live) and Sabrina Jalees (The Lineup) to have a conversation about why Gadsby’s latest work is so important, and how its impact on other comedians might help stand-up specials evolve going forward.

-Sara: First off, are we on the same page that this is one the best shows we’ve ever seen???
+Sara: First off, are we on the same page that this is one of the best shows we’ve ever seen???
 Holy shit.
 Had you ever heard of Hannah Gadsby or seen her perform before watching the special?

 Sabrina: She’s friends with our friend Mae Martin, so I think I may have seen her name through the London comedy world but never seen her onstage.